Max Kepler Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the 10th-ranked team ERA among all MLB pitching staffs (3.93).
+- The Guardians have a 3.89 team ERA that ranks 10th across all MLB pitching staffs.

-- Guardians pitchers combine to give up 57 home runs (one per game), the seventh-fewest in the league.
+- Guardians pitchers combine to give up 57 home runs (one per game), the seventh-fewest in baseball.

-- The Guardians will send Civale (1-1) to make his third start of the season.
+- Allen (2-2) gets the starting nod for the Guardians in his eighth start of the season.
+He has a 2.72 ERA in 39 2/3 innings pitched, with 43 strikeouts.

-- His last time out came on Friday, April 7 against the Seattle Mariners, when the right-hander threw 5 2/3 innings, surrendering four earned runs while giving up nine hits.
+- The left-hander's last time out was on Monday against the Baltimore Orioles, when he threw seven scoreless innings while allowing three hits.

+- The 24-year-old has an ERA of 2.72, with 9.8 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.